 Welcome One Another to the Glory of God

-Verse divisions and chapter divisions in the New Testament were added centuries after the Bible was written.1 So be careful that you don’t assume they divide the books in the best places.
+Verse divisions and chapter divisions in the New Testament were added centuries after the Bible was written.
+(The present chapter divisions were added in 1205 by Stephen Langton and the verse divisions were added to the New Testament in 1551 by Robert Stephanus.)
+So be careful that you don’t assume they divide the books in the best places.
 The chapter break at the beginning of chapter 15 was not put in the best place, most commentators agree.
 It would go much more naturally after Romans 15:13.
-The issue of weak and strong Christians—those free to eat and drink without qualms of conscience—continues from chapter 14 right on into chapter 15.
+The issue of weak and strong Christians — those free to eat and drink without qualms of conscience — continues from chapter 14 right on into chapter 15.

 Verses 1-2 make a familiar point: “We who are strong have an obligation to bear with the failings of the weak, and not to please ourselves.
 Let each of us please his neighbor for his good, to build him up.”
 This is not new.
 We have seen it before.
 Romans 14:15, “If your brother is grieved by what you eat, you are no longer walking in love.”
 Romans 14:19, “Let us pursue what makes for peace and for mutual upbuilding.”
 Romans 14:21, “It is good not to eat meat or drink wine or do anything that causes your brother to stumble.”
 So the point throughout has been: be willing to forego your freedom in matters of meat and drink and days if you can avoid destroying a weak brother and instead build his faith.